At a glance: CPRA Compliance

 The CPRA regs also clarify that a cookie banner is not an acceptable mechanism for handling opt-outs of data sharing or sales.

-If you’re looking to get started now, it may be worth implementing both an opt-out link and the ability to interpret and honor opt-out preference signals.
+With the complexity of this requirement, it may be worth implementing both an opt-out link and the ability to interpret and honor opt-out preference signals.
+Check out our full guide to learn more about CPRA Do Not Sell or Share or learn how to implement compliant opt-out using Transcend.

-CPRA also included the right for consumers to limit a businesses use of their sensitive personal information (SPI).
-A subcategory of PI, SPI includes:
+CPRA also included the right for consumers to limit a business's use of their sensitive personal information (SPI).
+A subcategory of personal information, SPI includes:

 The contents of private communications (unless the company is the intended recipient)